MicahOlson/my-cats/README.md

 This page was created as part of a tutorial for the Epicodus code school to illustrate rudimentary web development concepts, and later updated to include a 'dark mode' using JavaScript.

 ## Setup/Installation Requirements
-* To edit play with a local copy yourself, follow the instructions below:
+* The web page can be viewed [here](https://micaholson.github.io/my-cats).
+To edit play with a local copy yourself, follow the instructions below:

 * Use git to clone the project to your local directory of choice ([how to install git](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)):
   $ cd ~/\[directory-of-choice\]